arskom/spyne/doc/source/manual/05-01_sqlalchemy.rst

         email = Unicode(64, pattern=r'[a-z0-9._%+-]+@[a-z0-9.-]+\.[A-Z]{2,4}')
         permissions = Array(Permission).store_as('json')

+Note that nothing has changed in the ``User`` object except the storage parameter for the ``permissions`` field, whereas the ``Permission`` object now inherits from ``ComplexModel`` and does not have (nor need) a primary key.

-As the ``Array(Permission)`` is now stored in a document store, it's possible to make arbitrary changes to the schema of the ``Permission`` object without worrying about schema migrations -- If the changes are backwards-compatible, everything will work flawlessly.
-If not, attributes in older version documents will just be ignored.
+As the ``Array(Permission)`` is now stored in a document-type column inside the table, it's possible to make arbitrary changes to the schema of the ``Permission`` object without worrying about schema migrations -- If the changes are backwards-compatible, everything will work flawlessly.
+If not, attributes in that are not defined in the latest object definition will just be ignored.

 You can play with the example at `spyne.io <http://spyne.io/#s=sql>`_ to experiment and fully understand how Spyne's model generator works.

-To make the case with non-backwards-compatible changes, an implicit versioning support must be added.
-Assuming that everybody agrees that this is a good idea, add this feature would be another interesting project.
+To make the case with non-backwards-compatible changes work, an implicit versioning support must be added.
+Assuming that everybody agrees that this is a good idea, adding this feature would be another interesting project.

 Feedback is welcome!